seasun525/PyPyJITTuner/PyPyJITTuner/README.md

             b. change the parameter, 'response_time_output' to the folder that you want to keep the imtermediate results.
         3. keep note of the absolute path to the LoadGenerator as LG_Path.

 Setup TestDriver:
 --------------------
+        1. Download 'pypy2-v5.7.1-linux64_with_dependencies.zip' from: http://www.cse.yorku.ca/~zmjiang/share/replication_package/emse2018_li/
-        1. Copy 'pypy2-v5.7.1-linux64_with_dependencies.zip' to three test driver servers and unzip them.
+        2. Copy 'pypy2-v5.7.1-linux64_with_dependencies.zip' to three test driver servers and unzip them.
 This package contains PyPy2-v5.7.1 with corresponding dependencies for the server.
 And keep note of the path to pypy as PYPY_PATH.

-        2. Deploy the applications that are under testing.
+        3 Deploy the applications that are under testing.
 And we donate the path to the application as APP_PATH.
 For each of the application, the detailed approach to deploy the application can be found:
             a.
 Saleor: https://github.com/mirumee/saleor
             b.
 Wagtail: https://github.com/wagtail/wagtaildemo
             c.
 Quokka: https://github.com/rochacbruno/quokka

-        2. Copy the TestDriver to three test driver servers.
+        4. Copy the TestDriver to three test driver servers.
-        3. Change the configurations in 'load_test.cfg':
+        5. Change the configurations in 'load_test.cfg':
             a. replace the 'LG_Path' with LG_Path for LoadGenerator.
             b. config the 'client_ip' with corresponding IP address of LoadGenerator.
             c. config the 'client_user' to the corresponding user in the server of LoadGenerator.
             d. config the 'pypy_path' and 'app_path' accrodingly.

 Setup TestScheduler:
 ---------------------
         1. Setup R:
             a. install R in ubuntu: https://www.digitalocean.com/community/tutorials/how-to-install-r-on-ubuntu-18-04